helpyio/helpyio-docker/README.md

+# MAINTAINER NEEDED!

+We are looking for a new maintainer for docker container.
+Please join us in Slack if you can help! https://helpyioslackin.herokuapp.com/

 # Docker Compose Setup for Helpy.io

 This repository contains the neccessary files to run your own helpy.io instance.
 Thanks to Caddy and let's encrypt, everything is https encrypted (if you have a domain)